-Locations of the Macomb community action are as follows.
+Locations of the Macomb County community action are as follows.

 There are three offices.
 Anyone in need of help should dial Dial (586) 469-6999 for the latest programs first, as resources come and go and the type of assistance will change.